internetarchive/wayback-machine-webextension/appstores/firefox/README.md

 ```
 zip -r webext.zip . -x ".*" -x "*/.*"
 ```
-- Then move this ZIP file to another location outside the repo.
-Upload this to submit, or test it first inside Firefox.
+- Then move ZIP file to another location on your computer outside of this repo.

-- Verify that the ZIP file is formatted correctly.
+- Verify that ZIP file is formatted correctly by testing in Firefox.
 See [Temporary installation in Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/).

 #### Source Code Submission